 2.6.1 A location to temporarily store, reduce, segregate, and/or process debris before it is hauled to a final disposal site.
-May also be referred to as a temporary debris management site ("TDMS") or temporary debris storage and reduction site ("TDSRS") or temporary debris staging and processing facility ("TDSPF").
+May also be referred to as a temporary debris management site ("TDMS") or temporary debris storage and reduction site ("TDSRS") or temporary debris storage facility ("TDSPF").